-Class of 2021: REFLECTIVE PROJECT AGREEMENT
+Class of 2022: REFLECTIVE PROJECT AGREEMENT

-Research Subject:

-Supervisor Agreemen t

-I have read

-Supervisor's printed name Supervisor's signature Date

-nformation during summer of

-Phone Number: Text Message Preferred

-E-mail:

-I have read the entire I am aware that I am Reflective Project pro I understand that the requirement.
-I certify that I have reto meet the deadlines Hardaway High Sch I am aware that the awarded an IB Care I understand that if rewill not be submitted I realize that each IB s so that I may remain in good star ool and to qualify to take my IB ex quality of my Reflective Project mo er-Related Certificate. above supervisor to complete the ting contact and meetingsRelated Certificate Programme f 2020 and that it is my responsibility ading in the IB Magnet Programme at eams.
-By determine whether or not I am any form of academic malpractice, it has Candidate status.
-Sown internal timeline for the RP.

-Student's printed name Student's signature Date

-Parent's printed name Parent's signature Date
+Research Topic: Supervisor Agreemen t I have read Supervisor's printed name Supervisor's signature Date Supervisor's contact i nformation during summer of f 2021: Phone Number: Text Message Preferred E-mail: I have read the entire I am aware that I am Reflective Project project project project project in a sequence of the I understand that the requirement.
+I certify that I have not to meet the deadlines.
+Hardaway High School I am aware that the awarded an IB Care I understand that if not be submitted.
+I realize that each IB s so that I may remain in good star ool and to qualify to take my IB ex quality of my Reflective Project mo er-Related Certificate. above supervisor to complete the ating contact and meetings.
+R-Related Certificate Programme f 2021 and that it is my responsibility adding in the IB Magnet Programme at cams. ay determine whether or not I am as any form of academic malpractice, it as Candidate status. own internal timeline for the RP.
+Student's printed name Student's signature Date Parent's printed name Parent's signature Date